InAnimaTe/docker-steamcmd-play/README.md

 The container will then launch, the dedicated server will start, and you're ready to join up, suit up, and fight!

+> You can also keep local cache with [steamcache](https://github.com/steamcache/steamcache), which makes LAN'ing even better!

 #### Useful startup options

 Because `srcds` is pretty awesome, you can easily pass command line [options](https://developer.valvesoftware.com/wiki/Command_Line_Options#Source_Dedicated_Server) to the server daemon.
 Here are a few useful examples: